xtianbetz/imx-bsp-bootstrap/README.md

 ## Clone this repo

-Go to the directory where you keep want to keep code and clone this repo:
+Go to the directory where you want to keep code and clone this repo:

 ```
 cd $MY_CODE_DIRECTORY